Tag Archives: Quetta

 Duncan Stuart Ross Macpherson

-Duncan Stuart Ross Macpherson was the only son of Surgeon General William Grant Macpherson and his American wife, Elizabeth Anne Clunas.
+Lieutenant Duncan Stuart Ross Macpherson was the only son of Major General Sir William Grant Macpherson and his American wife, Elizabeth Anne Clunas.
 He attended Westminster for just a year before leaving for Fettes College in Edinburgh where his father had been educated.
+After training at Sandhurst, Duncan became a member of the Indian Army, subsequently being attached to the 2nd Battalion the Black Watch.
+He was then posted to the 7th Gurkha rifles in Quetta Imperial Garrison, near the Afghan frontier.
 Father and son were clearly close.
-After training at Sandhurst, Duncan became a member of the Indian Army.
-His father, William, requested and received an appointment as Assistant Director of Medical Services to the 4th Quetta Division whilst Duncan was based at the Quetta Imperial Garrison.
+His father, Sir William, requested and received an appointment as Assistant Director of Medical Services to the 4th Quetta Division, taking his wife with him.

 19141123_William_Macpherson